gatehill/imposter-cli/README.md

 Usage:

 ```
-Installs the plugins for use with a given engine version.
+Installs plugins for a specific engine version.

 If version is not specified, it defaults to 'latest'.